 Heavy Seas

-This study originates from field research undertaken around the North Atlantic.
-The project that research was part of explored relations with environment and place expressed through craftwork, rather than music, but has profoundly shaped the form this study takes.
-In 2022-23, this research involved spells in numerous small coastal communities.
+This study originates from field research around the North Atlantic.
+That research wasn’t initially about music: it explored relations with environment and place embodied in the building of traditional wooden and skin boats.
+But it profoundly shaped the form this study takes.
+In 2022-23, the project involved spells in numerous small coastal communities.
 These ranged from the West of Ireland and the Isle of Lewis, to Northern Sápmi, Faroe, West Greenland, and Newfoundland.
-Each settlement was a stop on journeys in small rowed or paddled boats, with routes calculated to study the interactions with seascapes these wooden boats have traditionally facilitated.
-Rest days and time landbound by rough weather were spent assisting in the workshops where the boats were built.
+Each settlement was a stop on journeys in small rowed or paddled boats, with routes calculated to study the interactions with seascapes they facilitated.
+Time ashore was spent assisting in the workshops where boats were built.
 This exposure to coastal life generated many surprises.
-One was the music that blared from little stereos in the workshops.
+One of the biggest was the music that blared from little stereos in the workshops.
 This was occasionally the folk that might, casually, be expected.
 But far more often it was contemporary metal.
 I was even introduced to Memoriam, a band from my own hometown (Birmingham, UK), in a qajaq workshop in Northwest Greenland.

-Beyond the workshops, remarkable numbers of the people I talked to or travelled with – people who crossed my path because of their commitment to community, place, heritage, and environment – were also metal musicians or otherwise invested in the music.
+Beyond the workshops, remarkable numbers of the people I talked to or travelled with – people who crossed my path because of their commitment to community, place, heritage, and environment – were metal musicians or otherwise invested in the music.
 Some seemed to consider the link between rugged rural coastlines, marginalized communities, environmental activism, and metal to be obvious and even natural.
-When they reeled off names of ecologically-committed and activist metallers, I began to compile a list of bands and artists whose work engaged with environmentalist aesthetics and the anti-extractive grassroots politics of rural coastlines.
+When they reeled off names of ecologically-committed and activist metallers - from Agruss to Unearthly Rites - I began to compile a list of bands and artists whose work engaged with environmentalist aesthetics and the anti-extractive grassroots politics of rural coastlines.

 By the time I returned home, my list was close to three-hundred strong.
-Building a parallel bibliography, I found that black metal, death metal, metalcore, and grindcore have all, for wildly different reasons, been labelled “the music of the Anthropocene” (e.g. Morton: 2013; Netherton & Snaza: 2016).
+Building a parallel bibliography, I found that black metal, death metal, metalcore, and grindcore have all been labelled “the music of the Anthropocene” (e.g. Morton: 2013; Netherton & Snaza: 2016).
 I found too that scholarship rarely conjured the atmosphere of crowds and live performance without nature, place, and environment as metaphor and stock of imagery.
-A leading recent study of the aesthetic means by which metal facilitates empowerment, for instance, opens with thunder, lightning, and the weather of an imagined wilderness flooding into the inner-city space of the pit:
+A leading recent study of the aesthetic means by which metal facilitates empowerment, for instance, opens with thunder, lightning, and the weather of an imagined wilderness flooding into the inner-city space of the mosh pit:

 All around you – with you – allies seem to weather the storm, resilient raindrops in a squall of sonic power.
 Or maybe you face the gale alone at this moment, but you know you are part of something much bigger.
 This is your storm, after all.
 (Gamble: 2021).

-Even when describing the contrasting stasis of some black metal crowds (“the still and silent types”), scholarship often describes “an eye of the storm experience” (Seifert & Murray: 2012).
-The language of rainfall, storms, and floods is as inescapable when reading of metal’s affect as it is in environmentalist theory, though no studies have assessed the work these evocations perform.
+Even when describing the contrasting stasis of some black metal crowds (“the still and silent types”), scholars describe “eye of the storm” experiences (Seifert & Murray: 2012).
+The language of weather and wilderness is as inescapable when reading of metal’s affect as it is in environmentalist theory.
+But I could find no analysis of the work these evocations perform.

 Haraway and Barad are among many environmentalist theorists who recognise that a fundamental challenge of living in an era of climate collapse is finding productive ways to process anxiety, anger, loss, and uncertainty.
 They also emphasise that such a condition must generate alternatives to Enlightenment humanism.
-Recognising the sheer amount of metal that isn’t urban in origin and evocation, or humanist and individualist in outlook, is a step towards further productive cross-pollination of heavy music and environmentalist outlooks.
-Only by recognising the full scale of the phenomenon can its future potential become clear.
+Recognising the sheer amount of metal that isn’t urban in origin and evocation, or humanist and individualist in outlook, is a step towards further cross-pollination of heavy music and environmentalist outlooks.
 After exploring the environmentalist possibilities of assuming that not just the city but also wild, wet, and rural spaces are part of mainstream metal’s imaginary, subsequent sections of this article situate different genres in relation to environmentalism and perceptions of the natural world: first, black metal; then death metal and grindcore; followed by progressive metal and metalcore.
-The latter section uses a case study from the Faroe Islands to show how disputes which have been conceptualised as pitching environmentalist versus anti-environmentalist perspectives are in fact debates about the nature of environmentalism: contrary to general perceptoin, bands on all sides are deeply invested in ecological questions.
+The latter section uses a case study from the Faroe Islands to show how disputes which have been conceptualised as pitching environmentalist versus anti-environmentalist perspectives are in fact debates about the nature of environmentalism: contrary to general perception, bands on all sides are deeply invested in ecological questions.
 The final section uses Neimanis to explore the shifting ontologies and “worldings” that lie behind the flowing water, rain, and fog of modern metal.

 II